maftei/pocSelenium/README.md

 * [Setup](#setup)

 ## General info
-For more info please visit the wiki section.
 This project is Selenium test app.
+The scope of this project is to integrate Selenium tests in Docker.
+Also to use docker grid and docker-compose, with jenkins in aws.

 ## Technologies
 Project is created with: